midzer/beerbase/content/breweries/midnight-sun-brewing-co/cosmic-black-witbier.md

 srm: 0
 upc: 0
 ---
 Close your eyes.
-The delicate aroma, flavor, texture of this beer whisper â€œwitbierâ€.
+The delicate aroma, flavor, texture of this beer whisper â€œwitbierâ€�.
 Now open your eyes.
 The color is deceiving.
 You take another sip.
 Yes, witbier â€¦ but black as night.
 It is something quite peculiarâ€”BuT it is brilliantâ€”something shimmering and [not so] white.